nicholaswilde/recipes/docs/desserts/cake/galette-des-rois.md

 Using a 10" round template (e.g., a dinner plate), cut a 10" circle.
 Set the circle onto the prepared baking sheet.

+## :pencil: Instructions - Filling

 ### Step 9

-To make the filling: Beat the almond paste, unsalted butter, granulated sugar, and salt until thoroughly combined.
+Beat the [almond paste][2], unsalted butter, granulated sugar, and salt until thoroughly combined.

 ### Step 10